 Favorite rosé wine of the year

-Château Routas Rosé, 2018, Coteaux Varois en Provence.This was a lovely wine for a summer dinner, it was fruity and fresh with its vivid acidity.
-It made an enjoyable pairing with with some sautéed shrimp with garlic and merken; beetroot and sweet potato chips; and some fresh mozarella with tomato and basilico from my balcony.
+Château Routas Rosé, 2018, Coteaux Varois en Provence.
+Was it the summer that made this wine more enjoyable, or the wine that made summer more enjoyable?
+Fruity and fresh with its vivid acidity.
+Paired with some sautéed shrimp with garlic and merkén (smoked chili pepper, traditional from Mapuche cuisine in Chile), beetroot and sweet potato chips; and some fresh mozzarella with tomato and basil from the balcony.

 Favorite red wine of the year